Haivision/srt-rfc/draft-sharabayko-srt.md

 Legacy HS Version 4 clients do not look at the HS Version value, whereas HS Version 5 clients can detect version 5.
-The parties only continue with the HS Version 5 Rendezvous process when Version is set to 5 for both.
-Otherwise the process continues exclusively according to Version 4 rules {{GHG04b}}.
+The parties only continue with the HS Version 5 Rendezvous process when HS Version is set to 5 for both.
+Otherwise the process continues exclusively according to HS Version 4 rules {{GHG04b}}.
 Implementations MUST support HS Version 5, and MAY not support HS Version 4.

 The WAVEAHAND Handshake packet SHOULD not have extensions.